singingwolfboy/netlify-home/_posts/2015-12-08-a-step-by-step-guide-metalsmith-on-netlify.md

 The `--save-dev` flag tells npm to save the devDependencies.

 Let's get started.
-The first package we need is metalsmith, so go ahead and enter the following command
+The first package we need is Metalsmith itself, so go ahead and enter the following command:

 ```
 npm install --save-dev metalsmith